 Hindrance cause by Sin

-Where there is sin, whether in unbelievers or believers (sinning saints), God will only speak symbolically to those involved, lest they should understand and be saved.
+Where there is a sin, whether, in unbelievers or believers (sinning saints), God will only speak symbolically to those involved, lest they should understand and be saved.
 This is not saying that God does not want their salvation.
-Rather, He does not desire their repentance to be one coerced by the hearing of direct word, but that pursued by the diligent searching of a contrite heart.
+Rather, He does not desire their repentance to be one coerced by the hearing of the direct word, but that pursued by the diligent searching of a contrite heart.